se-dev-pion/code-block-folder/README.md

 ***A simple Visual Studio Code extension enabling customized code folding with comments to make it easier to read codes.***

-> If this is helpful to you, please give it a ⭐ on [GitHub](https://github.com/se-dev-pion/code-block-folder) and share it with your friends!
+> If you found it helpful, please give a ⭐ on [GitHub](https://github.com/se-dev-pion/code-block-folder) and share it with your friends!
 > Feedback or suggestions will be discussed and handled in [Issues](https://github.com/se-dev-pion/code-block-folder/issues).

 ## Supported Languages